DeveloperMetrics/DevOpsMetrics/README.md

   - How does it work?
 We look at the number of successful pipeline runs.
   - Assumptions/things we can't currently measure:
       - The build is multi-stage, and leads to a deployment in a production environment.
-      - We only look at a single branch (usually the master branch), hence we ignore feature branches (as these probably aren't deploying to production')
+      - We only look at a single branch (usually the main branch), hence we ignore feature branches (as these probably aren't deploying to production')
   - Current limitations: Only one build/run/branch can be specified
 ![Deployment Frequency](https://github.com/samsmithnz/DevOpsMetrics/blob/master/ReadmeImages/DeploymentFrequencyDemo.png)